olomix/go-test-pg/README.md

 On complete, temporary databases would be dropped, template database will not be dropped and would remain for future reuse.

+Template database would be created only on first use.
+If you call `NewPool` and do not call `With<something>` on it, real database would not be touched.

 ## Example usage